kslamet/Flex-Salesforce-Integration/README.md

 # Flex-SFDC-Integration

 This repo contains everything needed to replicate an integration between Twilio Flex and Salesforce in voice IVR scenario.
-A recorded video of this is available on the following [link] (https://drive.google.com/file/d/1OQblG6YlE6r6I45NtIEzRc5dfsqSc5ij/view?usp=sharing).
-The scenario slide is available on this [link] (https://docs.google.com/presentation/d/1W4iA7saxJiU2aAHzrc2mtk0aW9EfYJ1XFgcUEdepMFk/edit?usp=sharing).
+A recorded video of this is available on the following [link](https://drive.google.com/file/d/1OQblG6YlE6r6I45NtIEzRc5dfsqSc5ij/view?usp=sharing).
+The scenario slide is available on this [link](https://docs.google.com/presentation/d/1W4iA7saxJiU2aAHzrc2mtk0aW9EfYJ1XFgcUEdepMFk/edit?usp=sharing).

 The illustration of the scenario is as follows:

 <img src="https://aqua-cichlid-2234.twil.io/assets/Scenario.png/>

 The demo shows how our customer connects with our fictional insurance company, starting as an unknown customer submitting a new case, calling back in to inquire on existing case, and finally calling in about a totally different case.